juliensnz/sacrifice/STORY.md

 ### No more trust

 Ah ah ah!
 My people don't trust you anymore.
 They they started a rebellion and elected me as their new Jarl.
 I finally obtain what I always wanted.
 Your father was too powerful and respected.
 But you...
 You wretch...
 You are nothing.
 Guards!
 Put him in jail!
+Exile is a way too soft punishment.
 He will be the next sacrificed!
-He will be my gift for them!
+He will be my gift for Odin!
 Ah ah ah!

 – The shaman